-- To make at least one payment into the plan either regular or a single payment. - To allow your pension pot to potentially grow until you take your pension benefits. - To regularly review your investments to make sure you're on track for retirement.
+- To make at least one payment into the plan either regular monthly, yearly, or a single payment. - To allow your pension pot to potentially grow until you take your pension benefits - To regularly review your investments to make sure you're on track for retirement. - If your employer is providing additional life cover, you must tell us about any change in your health from the time you sign the application through to the start of your plan as this could affect your cover.